Magickbase/neuron-public-issues/PRD.md

    - Status: Categorized as locked and unlocked.
 (Support Sorting)
    - Description: Users can add descriptions to the cells.
    - Operation: Users can view details, lock/unlock, and consume operations on cells.
-     - View details: Pop-up window showing cells 'OutPoint.TxHash''Lock Script''Type Script''Data'and'Capacity Usage'.
+     - Cell detail: Pop-up window showing cells 'OutPoint.TxHash''Lock Script''Type Script''Data'and'Capacity Usage'.
      - Lock/Unlock: Supports lock and unlock operations on cells, but only takes effect locally.
 (Some types of cells are unable to perform lock/unlock operations, such as 'NervosDAO')
      - Consume: Consuming and sending the cell out in its entirety does not retain the data inside the cell.

->To be updated
->### History
+### History
->1.
-Search: Search for Tx hash, address, or date to find the transaction.
+1. Search: Search for Tx hash, address, or date to find the transaction.
->2.
-Export: Export transaction history in CSV format.
+2. Export: Export transaction history in CSV format.
->3.
-Transaction List
+3. Transaction List
    - Type: Display the type of transaction.
    - Assets: Displays the amount received and spent assets for the current transaction.
    - Balance: Displays the change in balance as a result of this transaction.